Nuclear Power in Pakistan

-The Pakistan Nuclear Regulatory Authority is responsible for licensing and supervision, and regulates the safety and security of all civil nuclear materials and facilities.
+The Pakistan Nuclear Regulatory Authority (PNRA) is responsible for licensing and supervision, and regulates the safety and security of all civil nuclear materials and facilities.
 In respect to the Chashma reactors, and presumably also the Karachi Coastal Power project, it works closely with China's NNSA.
 It was formed in 2001, superseding the Pakistan Nuclear Regulatory Board (set up by PAEC) and the Directorate of Nuclear Safety and Radiation Protection.

 R&D and other activities

-New Labs is reported to be a reprocessing plant for weapons-grade plutonium production, and not under safeguards.
+New Labs at PINSTECH at Rawalpindi is reported to be a reprocessing plant for weapons-grade plutonium production, and not under safeguards.
 It is run by PAEC and operational since 1981.
 This was apparently the culmination of a plutonium weapons program predating the Kahuta HEU weapons program, and replaced an unfinished much larger reprocessing plant (100 t/yr) being built at Chashma by France, but cancelled in 1978.

 A larger "multipurpose" reactor, a 50 MWt PHWR near Khushab, 200 km south of Islamabad, started operating in 1998 and is evidently for producing weapons-grade plutonium.
 A larger heavy water reactor was built at Khushab from about 2002, and appeared to be operational at the end of 2009.
-In 2006 building of a third reactor, similar to the second, started at the site, with construction proceeding rapidly.
+In 2006 building of a third reactor, similar to and adjacent to the second, started, with construction proceeding rapidly.
 This appeared to be operational by the end of 2013.
-A similar, fourth reactor has started construction there, and was observed to be about half complete in May 2012.
-These apparently add up to a substantial plutonium production capacity.
+A similar, fourth reactor was then built a few hundred metres away, and appeared operational in January 2015.
+These seem to add up to a substantial plutonium production capacity.
 Khushab is reported to be making demands upon the country's limited uranium resources.
 A small heavy water plant is nearby.
-Reprocessing of military material is reported to take place at Chashma, 80 km west, and a second reprocessing plant is apparently under renewed construction there, a couple of kilometres southwest of Chashma 1-4 power reactors.
+Reprocessing of military material is reported to take place at Chashma, 80 km west, and the original French reprocessing plant is apparently under renewed construction there, a couple of kilometres southwest of Chashma 1-4 power reactors.